bensonchn/Wsb_stock_scraper/README.md

 Conclusion: Currently the hottest stock is GME as of Feb 15 2021

 ## Needed Improvements
+Vader sentiment model can be refined to be more custom to financial terms.
-Some stopper words ('a'), slangs('CEO'), or mispelled words may be misinterpreted as tickers.
-Vader model can be improved with more updated version of words of today's standards.
+There are a lot of words/slangs that are mistaken for tickers.
+Some stopper words ('a'), slangs('CEO'), or mispelled words for example.

 ## Example results:
 Post refers to the Reddit posts headline